Instrumental Performing Groups

-For more information on the Marching Band, email Dr. David Bohnert at email@example.com.
+For more information on the Marching Band, contact Joshua Calkin at [email protected].

 The Wayne State College Wind Ensemble is the college’s premiere concert band.
 Comprised of the most select wind players from the campus, the Wind Ensemble is dedicated to performing quality literature from the standard repertoire as well as exploring contemporary literature for band.

 The Wind Ensemble performs at least four campus concerts each year and for special events in the region.
 Annual touring has taken this ensemble to destinations such as Scotland, England, Chicago, Ireland, Austria, and Italy.
 The WSC Wind Ensemble has established itself as one of the premiere instrumental groups in Northeast Nebraska and is a vital part of the community.

 For more information on the Wind Ensemble, contact Joshua Calkin at [email protected].